-CAPITAL Minimum requirement €1 per quota Divided into Quotas Disbursement Capital contributions generally must be paid on the date of incorporation or before the end of the first economic period.
-Parties can agree to defer payment for up to five years.
-Contributions in kind must be fully paid up on the date of incorporation.
+SQ SA CAPITAL Minimum requirement €1 per quota €50,000 Divided into Quotas Shares must be nominative shares and issued as certified or book entry shares.
+Shares of SAs can be negotiated on the stock market.
+Disbursement Capital contributions generally must be paid on the date of incorporation or before the end of the first economic period.
+Parties can agree to partially defer payment of cash capital contributions for up to five years.
+Contributions in kind must be fully paid up on the date of incorporation Capital contributions generally must be paid on the date of incorporation.
+Parties may agree to defer payment of 70% of the cash capital contributions for up to five years.
+Non-cash capital contributions must be fully paid up on the date of incorporation.
 Voting rights Every cent of a quota's nominal value is granted one vote.
-Bylaws can establish, as a special right, two votes for every cent of the nominal value of the quota or quotaholders ́ quotas that, in total, do not represent more than 20% of the share capital.
-Contributions in kind The value of the quotaholders' investments in kind must be assessed by an independent expert.
+Bylaws can establish, as a special right, two votes for every cent of the nominal value of a quota or quotas of quotaholders that, in total, do not represent more than 20% of the share capital.
+Generally, every share is granted one vote.
+No voting privileges are allowed.
+Bylaws can grant one vote to a certain number of shares or establish a cap on the number of votes that can be cast by each shareholder.
+Contributions in kind The value of the quotaholders' investments in kind must be assessed by an independent expert, except in specific cases applicable to SQs as provided by the PCC.
+The value of the shareholders' investments in kind must be assessed by an independent expert.
 TRANSFERS Restrictions on transfers Unless otherwise provided in the bylaws, quotas can be freely transferred between quotaholders or with quotaholders' spouses, ascendants and descendants.
-In all other cases, transfers are subject to the restrictions provided in the bylaws or in the PCC, which requires the consent of the company in all other transfers of quotas.
-TREASURY STOCK AND FINANCIA AL ASSISTANCE Derivative acquisition of treasury stock Only allowed, with no set limit, in certain cases: (i) when quotas are acquired at no cost, (ii) under the scope of a judicial action against a quotaholder, or (iii) when the company's legal reserves are at least double the price of the acquired quotas.
-Financial assistance prohibition There is no provision regarding financial assistance to SQ companies.
-However, there is a discussion on whether the SA regime also applies to SQs.
-FINANCING SOURCES
+In all other cases, transfers are subject to the restrictions provided for in the bylaws or in the PCC, which requires the consent of the company in all other transfers.
+Restrictions on transferability can only be admitted in specific cases established by the PCC and must be expressly included in the bylaws.
+Any transfer limitations must be expressly included in the share's certificates or the shares registration account to be effective against third parties.
+TREASURY STOCK AND FINANC CIAL ASSISTANCE Derivative acquisition of treasury stock Only allowed, with no set limit, in certain cases; that is, (i) when quotas are acquired at no cost, (ii) under the scope of a judicial action against a quotaholder, or (iii) when the company's legal reserves are at least double the price of the acquired quotas.
+Up to a maximum of 10% of the share capital is allowed.
+Subject to certain conditions, this 10% threshold can be exceeded, particularly when (i) the acquisition results from the company's compliance with the law, (ii) the acquisition is designed to execute a shareholders' resolution of share capital reduction, (iii) assets are acquired on a universal basis, (iv) the acquisition is made at no cost, (v) the acquisition is made in the context of a shareholder's exit, (vi) the acquisition arises from a shareholder not paying capital contributions, and (vii) the acquisition is made within the context of enforcement proceedings for the collection of third parties' debt.
+There is no provision regarding financial assistance to SQ companies.
+However, there is a discussion on whether the SA regime also applies to SQs Financial assistance is prohibited except (i) for current bank and financial entities activities; and (ii) for the acquisition of shares by or for the company's employees or of a group company.
+Please refer to section 3.1 on this issue.